Best Gin and Tonic RecipeThe full recipe post can be found on Inspired Taste here: https://www.inspiredtaste.net/19488/gin-and-tonic-recipe/

-The key to a great gin and tonic recipe is to balance the bitterness of tonic water against the gin.
-Never tasting one too much more than the other.
-We share our favorite recipe and tips so you can make a balanced, refreshing cocktail.
+The best gin and tonic balances the bitterness of tonic water against the aromatics of the gin.
 A London dry gin (such as Beefeater), Plymouth or Bombay work well.
 London dry gins will be more straightforward in flavor while Plymouth gin will be a bit more aromatic.
 We’ve also used Bombay Sapphire and loved it, but we really enjoy Sapphire’s extra spiciness.

 You Will Need